tower-rs/tower/guides/inventing-service.md

 }
 ```

-The important line being `self.inner_handler.call(request)`.
+The important line here is `self.inner_handler.call(request)`.
 This is where we
 delegate to the inner handler and let it do its thing.
-We don't know what it is
+We don't know what it is,
 we just know that it produces a `Result<Response, Error>` when its done.

 This code doesn't quite compile though.
 We get an error like this: